kolomicenko/self-destruct-o/README.md

-# Self-destruct-o
+# Onetime-secret

 A serverless service for posting/retrieving secrets that self destruct from the backend on read.

-Secrets are stored in DynamoDB with a 7 day TTL.
+Secrets are stored in DynamoDB with a TTL that is defined by the user.

 DynamoDB stores the data at rest encrypted via DynamoDB server side encryption.